Skip to main content

 • Gastroparesis (slow stomach emptying)

-There aren’t approved Buspar dosages for these indications, since they aren’t approved by the FDA.
-Your prescriber can help determine if buspirone is a safe treatment option for these conditions and recommend the best dosage for your needs.
+There aren’t recommended Buspar dosages for these conditions, since they aren’t approved by the FDA.
+Your prescriber will determine the best dosage for your needs.

 What dosage forms of Buspar are available?